andrewdsnyder/andrewsnyder.github.io/_posts/2025-07-29-Blue-Team-Home-Lab-Part-2.md

 This Ubuntu Server will host the Docker containers of vulnerable web apps that I will be able to use my security tools on.
 This will be set up pretty much exactly the same as the Ubuntu server from part 1.

+### Ubuntu Server VM setup on VLAN10

 vmname: UbuntuServer
 Allocation:  80 GB hard Disk space, 4GB of RAM and 2 processors for now.
 SSH installed on setup and IP set to 10.10.10.50/24.
 Network adapter set to vmnet10

 I spent way too much time trying to troubleshoot the vmtools copy/paste issue with the Ubuntu VM and decided I will just be SSH’ing (ssh andrew@10.10.10.50) from the kali box to set up configurations.

+### Docker install and Deployment

-Just follow the steps here for Docker install on Ubuntu: [docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
+Just follow the steps here for Docker install on Ubuntu: [docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/){:target="_blank"}

-You can use the command `docker ps` to check the status of the containers.
-It should default to a pre-made hello world container initially.
+Run the following command to uninstall all conflicting packages:<br>
+`for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done`<br>
+I installed using the apt repository:<br>
+`# Add Docker's official GPG key:` <br>
+`sudo apt-get update` <br>
+`sudo apt-get install ca-certificates curl` <br>
+`sudo install -m 0755 -d /etc/apt/keyrings` <br>
+`sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc` <br>
+`sudo chmod a+r /etc/apt/keyrings/docker.asc` <br>

+`# Add the repository to Apt sources:` <br>
+`echo \`<br>
+`"deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/ubuntu \ `<br>
+`$(. /etc/os-release && echo "${UBUNTU_CODENAME:-$VERSION_CODENAME}") stable" | \ `<br>
+`sudo tee /etc/apt/sources.list.d/docker.list > /dev/null ` <br>
+`sudo apt-get update`<br>

+install docker packages:<br>
+`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`

+to test that the install was successful:<br>
+`sudo docker run hello-world`

+### Portainer Install and Deployment

 Next, Portainer will be installed.
 Portainer has been amazing to work with as it provides a nice GUI for deploying, configuring, etc.
-I followed these instructions to get it setup on my VLAN10 Ubuntu server: [docs.portainer.io](https://docs.portainer.io/start/install-ce/server/docker/linux)
+I followed these instructions to get it setup on my VLAN10 Ubuntu server: [docs.portainer.io](https://docs.portainer.io/start/install-ce/server/docker/linux){:target="_blank"}
+To deploy, we first create the volume that Portainer Server will use to store its database:<br>
+`docker volume create portainer_data`

+Then, download and install the Portainer Server container:<br>
+`docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:lts`

 You can also check on portainer deployment status with the command `docker ps`<br>
-To get to the web interface, go to the docker host server and the 9443 port provided in the install instructions: 10.10.10.50:9443 On first access it will prompt to create Portainer login credentials.
+To get to the web interface, go to the docker host server and the 9443 port provided in the install instructions: `10.10.10.50:9443` On first access it will prompt to create Portainer login credentials.

 Next I need to go to Networks > add a network<br>
 The first network added is the config: VLAN10-config<br>